 Sensory sensitivity can have an influence on one’s food choices early in life, and can pass into adulthood; parents of autistic children may observe particular eating habits, such as a specific range of food preferences or ritualistic behaviors.
-You may have heard of safe foods, which are foods people can rely on to be consistent each time they are consumed.
 This is very common with people who have sensory sensitivities and neurodivergence.

-Compounding this sensitivity to the stomach’s signals, gut problems are highly prevalent with neurodivergence.
+Compounding sensory sensitivities in eating, gut problems are also highly prevalent with neurodivergence.